Writing & Text

-Part of inclusive writing involves neutralizing reference to gender or sex , such as using "they" in place of "he" or "she".
-Strict english language traditionalists may take umbrage with this usage, but it seems to be accepted in contemporary writing for more often than not and I believe inclusivity trumps tradition in these cases.
+Part of inclusive writing may involve neutralizing references to gender or sex, such as using "they" in place of "he" or "she".
+Strict english language traditionalists may take umbrage with this usage, but it seems to be accepted in contemporary writing more often than not and I believe inclusivity trumps tradition in these cases.

 Examples of Gender Neutral Titles